kitschmaster/rubyongo/README.md

 Visit `localhost:1313` to see the static site.

-## Deploying static
+## Deploying static, serving dynamic

-Ruby On Go is designed to run in cheap environments, like shared hosting.
+Ruby On Go is designed to "run fast by default", even in cheap memory-poor environments, like shared hosting.
 It cuts down on deployment costs by staying fully static on the frontend, highly deployable, yet allowing adding microservices at the backend with very little effort.

 ## Minimal requirements: